 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Seattle Public Utilities reported total carbon emissions of approximately 5,730,000 kg CO2e.
 This figure includes 480,000 kg CO2e from Scope 1 emissions, 950,000 kg CO2e from Scope 2 emissions, and a significant 4,300,000 kg CO2e from Scope 3 emissions.
 The combined Scope 1 and 2 emissions totalled about 1,430,000 kg CO2e.
-Comparatively, in 2022, total emissions were about 5,995,000 kg CO2e, with Scope 1 at 495,000 kg CO2e, Scope 2 at 1,000,000 kg CO2e, and Scope 3 at 4,500,000 kg CO2e.
+Comparatively, in 2022, total emissions were about 5,995,000 kg CO2e, with Scope 1 emissions at 495,000 kg CO2e, Scope 2 at 1,000,000 kg CO2e, and Scope 3 at 4,500,000 kg CO2e.
 This indicates a reduction of approximately 265,000 kg CO2e in total emissions from 2022 to 2023.
 Seattle Public Utilities has not specified any formal reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
-The organisation's emissions data is not cascaded from a parent company, indicating that it operates independently in its reporting and climate strategies.
-The utility's emissions profile highlights a substantial reliance on Scope 3 emissions, primarily from waste generated in operations, which underscores the importance of addressing upstream and downstream impacts in their climate strategy.
+However, the organisation is actively engaged in initiatives to manage and reduce its carbon footprint, particularly focusing on waste management, as evidenced by the substantial Scope 3 emissions related to waste generated in operations.
+Overall, Seattle Public Utilities is committed to addressing its carbon emissions through various operational strategies, although specific reduction targets have not been disclosed.

 Access structured emissions data, company-specific emission factors, and source documents